 Settlement points

 Settlement points are points representing the population density of a location.
 Settlement points are unique because they are weighted.
 They represent where people live within the standard geography unit, and they assign a weight to the point based on how many people likely live there.
-In contrast, Census centroids are broader measures that summarize the population of a standard geography—if the polygon you draw intersects with the centroid, the data for the whole geography is scooped into the data returned for your polygon.
-This means the data summarizes the entire geographic unit, even if your polygon only intersects with it a little bit.
+In contrast, census centroids are broader measures that summarize the population of a standard geography—if the polygon you draw intersects with the centroid, the data for the whole geography is included in the data returned for the polygon.
+This means the data summarizes the entire geographic unit, even if the polygon only intersects with it a little bit.

 Esri uses a few methods for plotting settlement points, depending on the country.
 To learn about the methodologies, see How data apportionment works.